druce/druce.github.io/aws.md

   ![02.
 Choose image.png](02.
 Choose image.png)

   - In general, choose latest Ubuntu LTS (Long Term Support), HVM virtualization, SSD storage.
 (Exception: when the latest Ubuntu is very new, give it ~6 months to mature, ensure all software, especially drivers are available and tested, e.g. GPU)
-- Choose an instance type, click "Next: Configure Instance Details": for this demo choose the free tier eligible micro instance
+- Choose an instance type.
+For this demo choose the free tier eligible micro instance.
+Click "Next: Configure Instance Details":

   ![03.
 Choose instance type.png](03.
 Choose instance type.png)
 - Choose "Next: Add Storage" (Shouldn't have to modify anything on this page)